How to Configure Unattended Upgrades on Debian 12/11/10

 InstallOnShutdown “false”

-This option determines whether to install upgrades during system shutdown.
-By default, this option is disabled.
-To enable installation on shutdown, set the value to “true” as illustrated in the example below:
+This option decides if the system should install upgrades during its shutdown.
+The system disables this option by default.
+To activate installation on shutdown, change the value to “true”, as shown in the example below:

 Unattended-Upgrade::InstallOnShutdown "true";